fabiofabrizi/pfDA_Project2/README.md

 <!-- USAGE EXAMPLES -->
 ## Aim

-To explore some common classifiers and see how parameter optimisation and/or dataset size affects the peformance.
+To explore some common classifiers and see how parameter optimisation and/or dataset size affects the peformance of the classifier.

 ## Conclusion
 A larger dataset improves classifier performance.
 This is because with more training data, the model learns the distribution of the real data better.